 What’s driving the change?
 Advancements in technology and homeowners wanting more from their security systems have led to sweeping changes in security.
 Today’s smart security systems go beyond traditional home security to provide a new level of control, accessibility and connection.
 Homeowners of these "smart" security systems are able to utilize features that allow for remote access, at any time and from any location, using a smart phone or personal computer.
 What’s more, today’s newer systems integrate home automation systems, are customizable to fit busy families schedules and can meet unique needs.

-- Remote arm and disarm your security system remotely.
+- Arm and disarm your security system remotely.

 - Easily automate lights or change them remotely for your arrival.